 Training & Experience

-As a licensed psychotherapist, college educator, and academic philosopher, I draw on a varied background of life experiences, clinical training, and education.
+As a licensed psychotherapist, college educator, and academic philosopher, I draw on a varied background of clinical training and education.

-I completed my clinical practicum for licensure (LCSW) through the Department of Outpatient Psychiatry at Cambridge Health Alliance, a Harvard Medical School Teaching Hospital.
-As the former research home of Judith Herman and the current home for the Center for Mindfulness and Compassion, Cambridge Health Alliance carries a legacy for trauma-informed and body-oriented psychotherapy, all of which has helped cultivate an integrative approach to psychodynamic therapy.
+I completed my clinical practicum for licensure (LCSW) through the Department of Outpatient Psychiatry at Cambridge Health Alliance, a Harvard Medical School teaching hospital.
+At CHA, I provided psychodynamic therapy as part of an interdisciplinary psychiatric care team.
+The clinical culture at CHA — rooted in the trauma research of Judith Herman and the experiential and somatic research of the Center for Mindfulness and Compassion — was formative in shaping my integrative approach to psychodynamic therapy.

-I also hold a PhD in philosophy from Boston University, where I teach courses and publish research in philosophy and interdisciplinary humanities.
-My research focuses on the role of emotion and embodied experience in personal agency and interpersonal relating, including issues of self-awareness, emotional intentionality, and intersubjective mental states like empathy, compassion, and love.
+I also hold a PhD in philosophy from Boston University, where I teach courses and publish research in philosophy and moral psychology.
+My research focuses on the role of emotional experience in moral agency and interpersonal relating, including issues of self-awareness, emotional intentionality, and intersubjective mental states like empathy, compassion, and love.
+I draw on my experience as a college educator — teaching courses in philosophy, critical thinking, ethics, and social issues — to help clients find agency and change as they navigate questions of meaning, identity, and social connection.